 - 10 Tips for Becoming a More Effective HPE Educator

 - Physical Education Teacher Performance Evaluation

-Dan DeJager is a university lecturer, curriculum writer and teacher in Sacramento, CA. He has taught diverse groups of students in a variety of settings.
+Dan DeJager is a National Board Certified high school teacher and university lecturer in Sacramento, CA. He is also a member of SHAPE America’s National Physical Education Standards Task Force.
 In 2019, he was named SHAPE America National High School Physical Education Teacher of the Year.
 He can be contacted through Twitter @thepechallenge or by email at email@example.com.